bot-app/trading/docs/faq.md

 ### Why does it take a long time to run hyperopt?

 * Discovering a great strategy with Hyperopt takes time.
-Study www.trading.io, the Freqtrade Documentation page, join the Freqtrade [discord community](https://discord.gg/p7nuUNVfP7).
+Study www.trading.io, the Trading Documentation page, join the Trading [discord community](https://discord.gg/p7nuUNVfP7).
 While you patiently wait for the most advanced, free crypto bot in the world, to hand you a possible golden strategy specially designed just for you.

 * If you wonder why it can take from 20 minutes to days to do 1000 epochs here are some answers: